Co-Pay and Financial

 Patients With Commercial (Private) Insurance

 The BMS Oncology Co-Pay Assistance Program helps commercially insured patients who have been prescribed select BMS medications with out-of-pocket deductibles, co-pays, or co-insurance requirements.
-Eligible patients may pay as little as $10 per 30-day supply, up to a maximum of $15,000 per calendar year.
+Eligible patients may pay as little as $10 per one-month supply, up to a maximum of $15,000 per calendar year.

 For more information, please call BMS Access Support® at 1-800-861-0048, 8 am to 8 pm ET, Monday – Friday.